leongal/leongal.github.io/README.md

 I am Maxim Huryanov.

-With rich experience in full-stack development, I have held various positions as a freelancer, managing partner, and employee.
+With rich experience in full-stack development, I have held various positions as managing partner, and employee.
 I specialize in clean, modern, visually appealing frontend and backend development, but my core focuses are also usability and functionality.
 All my works are in step with modern technology.
 Also, I am working as a Blockchain developer as well.
 My fields of expertise:

 * Frontend development - Angular 5+, React(Redux, Hook), Vue, HTML/CSS, Web3
 * Backend development - Flask, Django, Python, Node, Swagger, Typeorm, Ruby on Rails, Solidity